 What type of car is eligible?

-There will be two categories; Vintage cars of a type in production before the end of 1948, and Classic cars of a type in production before the end of 1969.
-Whilst not eligible for overall awards, cars in production before the end of 1972 will be accepted at the organisers discretion.
+There will be two categories; Vintage cars of a type in production before the end of 1948, and Classic cars of a type in production before the end of 1974.
 Whichever type you decide to bring it should be reliable, have a fuel range of at least 300km, and be fitted with an accurate tripmeter.

 Do I need a competition licence?